codeandtheory/strategy-dashboard-new/DATABASE_SETUP.md

 - Add `role` column (TEXT) - stores job title
 - Only adds columns if they don't already exist (safe to run multiple times)

+### Fix Check Constraint Error

+If you're getting a constraint violation error on the `role` column:

+1. **Go to Supabase SQL Editor**
+2. **Run the fix script**: `supabase/fix-role-constraint.sql`
+3. This will remove the check constraint from the `role` column
+4. The `role` column should be a free text field for job titles

-### After Running the Migration
+### After Running the Migrations

 1. Refresh your browser
 2. Try saving your profile again
-3. The error should be resolved
+3. The errors should be resolved

 ## Troubleshooting